Improving Sleep (Part 1): Why we Sleep and the Benefits of Improving our Sleep

 Why Do We Sleep?

 Before we improve sleep, we must understand why we sleep.
 Until about 25 years ago, nobody really knew why we sleep.
 I mean, why would we go semi-comatose for a third of our lives?
 When we sleep, we are vulnerable.
 Wild animals can eat us or drag us away.
 Why did animals change their sleep patterns over evolution?
 Why would that be a benefit?
-As a functional medicine doctor who looks for the root causes of disease, Dr. Sklar is especially interested in the history of sleep.
+As a functional medicine doctor who looks for the root causes of disease, Dr. Langston is especially interested in the history of sleep.
 Sleep is the foundation of good health.

 Sleep is a Revolutionary Anti-Aging Cure.